2026 New York Times Best Restaurants in New York City

 New York City, United States

 In Ridgewood, Queens, Hellbender occupies the charged territory between serious restaurant and neighborhood bar, where Chef Yara Herrera applies fine-dining technique to Mexican-American cooking without abandoning its roots.
-Named among Esquire's Best New Restaurants of 2024, the room moves to hip-hop and corridos while the kitchen produces dishes that reward attention: fried Oaxacan cheese, oyster mushroom tacos, and made-from-scratch Jell-O in rotating seasonal flavors.
+Named among Esquire's Best New Restaurants of 2024, the room moves to hip-hop and corridos while the kitchen produces dishes that reward attention: fried Oaxacan cheese, oyster mushroom tacos, made-from-scratch Jell-O in rotating seasonal flavors.

 Lungi